MarufZak/study-logs/grokking-web-application-security/README.md

 1. Certificate revocation list (CRL) - list of certificates, provided by CA, that browsers periodically fetch and save locally.
 When certificate is encountered, it checks against this list.
 2. Online certificate status protocol (OCSP) response - basically CA’s online service, that responds whether certificate is revoked.

+It’s possible to revoke the certificate using CLI tools like `*certbot*`, or using CA’s admin panels.
+If certificate is revoked, user gets warning.

+But what if the CA is compromised, and it issues rogue certificates for your domain?
+To prevent such attacks, CA’s now implement _certificate transparency_ logs, which is publishing any certificate being issued to your domain.